Acts 19:23–41 . . .

 Demetrius and the Uprising in Ephesus (19:23–29)

 Paul had been in Ephesus for more than two years, preaching the gospel of Jesus Christ, baptizing believers, healing the sick, and delivering those possessed by demons.
 Even though two years wasn't a long time, God blessed Paul’s ministry that enjoyed incredible success.
 The whole city heard the gospel; many people responded by putting their faith in Jesus, repenting from their sins and forsaking the Greco-Roman pantheistic religion.
 Their sorcerers publicly burned more than four million dollars worth of magic books.
-(See last week's summary.)
+(Warren covers that destruction in his summary of Acts 19:1–22.)

 As Christianity grew, it had a profound influence on the surrounding culture.
 When people forsook Artemis worship and turned to Jesus Christ, there was no longer a need for silver shrines.
 Paul taught that man-made gods weren't gods at all.
 Because this created an economic shortfall in the shrine business, it infuriated the silversmiths.